Step 2: Test Resource Availability

 Once you’ve rejected connectivity, traffic, DNS and disk space, it’s time to determine what changed.
 999 times out of 1,000 the problem will have been caused by an update.

 Although rare, you should look for signs of cracking.
-Software commerce are obvious targets, however, changes are often subtle because the cracker wants to retain access.
+Software such as WordPress, Joomla and OScommerce are obvious targets, however, changes are often subtle because the cracker wants to retain access.
 For example, you might discover that a file explorer add-on has been installed or phishing pages have appeared deep within the file structure.

 Finally, you should never rule out hardware problems.
 Corrupt memory chips or disk sectors could be responsible for any number of bizarre issues.
 If possible, evaluate your application on a similar set-up or install a separate test version on the same server.